Frequently Asked Questions

 Do I need permission from the program staff before I register for elective courses?

-Generally, what is the Capstone Project?
+Generally, what is the Applied Policy Project?

 Although not required, many projects focus on client‐generated real‐world questions.
 Some students identify such topics from an internship or employer, other students contact agencies or groups directly to see if they have a need for research.